-This is an esoteric tradition based upon Hermes Trismegistus’s writings (“Thrice Great”).
-These ancient writings are a powerful influence in all Western esoteric traditions.
+The name for this hidden knowledge comes from Hermes Trismegistus’s writings (“Thrice Great”).
+These ancient writings are a powerful influence in all Western mystical traditions.
 These esoteric teachings became prominent during both the Renaissance and the Reformation.

-Furthermore, this knowledge claims to trace its genesis to Prisca Theologia.
-This is a doctrine that asserts a single, true theology.
-And which is supposedly the basis for all true religions inspired by the Creator.
+Furthermore, this knowledge claims to trace its genesis to Prisca Theologia, a doctrine that asserts a single, true theology.
+It is this philosophy that is supposedly the basis for all true religions inspired by the Creator.
 Hence, the question.
 Is it possible all the great sages were teachers of Hermetics?

 That means, if this knowledge exists in written form, they are not available to the public.
 But it is more probable, as these traditions suggest, the knowledge communicated orally from teacher to student.

 This knowledge must be more than a philosophy, and it must contain methods that affect change.
 The philosophical elements point to the goal or results.
 The core of Heremtics must be more concrete.
 Some believe it must be methods and processes which affect a change in reality.
 Tradition says that this knowledge is the essence of alchemy and the home of real magic.
 Could this knowledge be more prolific than we think?
 We find methods of altering and changing consciousness all over the world.

 We find the philosophy of Hermetics in Gnosticism and Neoplatonism.
 And its namesake Hermeticism.
 Interestingly, this is the thread from the earlier mystery religions of Egypt, Persia, Assyria, Summaria, and Babylon.